Sacred sites in Italy

 The approach across Piazza del Popolo—one of Rome's most theatrical public spaces—gives no preparation for the concentrated riches within.
 The church's facade, designed by Bernini, provides dignified entrance, but the scale is modest.
 Inside, the nave's length is manageable, the whole space comprehensible at first glance.

 To the left transept, the Cerasi Chapel awaits.
-Here Caravaggio's two canvases face each other across the narrow space.
-On one side, the Conversion of Saint Paul: the future apostle lies on his back, arms flung open, beneath the mass of his horse.
-The light that struck him down illuminates without apparent source.
-The composition is radically horizontal; heaven presses down.
-Across the chapel, the Crucifixion of Saint Peter: the aged apostle strains against the cross that workmen wrestle upside-down.
-The labor is visible—this is not symbolic crucifixion but physical work.
-Peter's face holds not agony but concentration.
+Here Caravaggio's two canvases face each other across the narrow space: the Conversion of Saint Paul, where the future apostle lies on his back beneath the mass of his horse and the light that struck him down illuminates without apparent source; and across the chapel, the Crucifixion of Saint Peter, the aged apostle straining against the cross that workmen wrestle upside-down.
 Carracci's Assumption altarpiece, between the Caravaggios, offers conventional contrast that makes the radical paintings stand even sharper.

 The Chigi Chapel, second on the left, demands different attention.
-Here is collaboration across a century.
 Raphael's octagonal plan rises to a dome covered with mosaic—God at the apex, planets represented by pagan gods in the Renaissance manner.
-Sculptures of prophets stand in niches: Lorenzetto's Jonah and Elijah, Bernini's Daniel and Habakkuk.
-The latter shows the prophet seized by his hair by an angel—motion frozen in marble.
-The pyramidal tombs of the Chigi family, with their skeletons and medallion portraits, remind visitors that this was a funerary chapel: the beautiful space that art historian Vasari called 'the most perfect of all private Roman chapels.'
+Sculptures of prophets stand in niches: Lorenzetto's Jonah and Elijah, Bernini's Daniel and Habakkuk, the latter seized by his hair by an angel, motion frozen in marble.
+The pyramidal tombs of the Chigi family, with their skeletons and medallion portraits, remind visitors that this was a funerary chapel—the beautiful space that art historian Vasari called 'the most perfect of all private Roman chapels.'

 Other chapels hold works that would be highlights in any other church: Pinturicchio's frescoes, Andrea Bregno's sculptures, stained glass by Guillaume de Marcillat.
 The accumulation creates density without crowding.
 This is what Roman patronage accomplished at its height: artistic genius summoned to divine purpose, generation after generation.